Adu-Victor/Quality-of-Life-in-African-Countries/README.md

 - [Insight & Conclusion](#Project-Insight-and-Conclusion)

 ## Introduction
-This portofolio project was targeted at providing solution for people who want to travel, invest or get comprehensive knowledge about the Quality of Life in African Sataes.
-Insights derived form the projects can help travels or investors in making data-driven decisions about the choice of country to visit or invest.
+This portofolio project was targeted at providing solution for people who want to travel, invest or get comprehensive knowledge about the Quality of Life in African Countries.
+Insights derived form the projects can help travelers or investors in making data-driven decisions about the choice of country to visit or invest.
 Quality of life was measured with seven (7) indicators namely: **Cost of living, Safety Index, Healthcare Quality Index, Purchasing power, Property price to income ratio, pollution level and traffic commute time.**

 Insights extracted indicate that only one African country (South Africa) had **high** qaulity of life out of 53 countries.
 Djibouti had the highest cost of living whiles Libya had the lowest.
 Avearge Cost of living in African was 29.63/100.
 The safest country to live in Africa was Sao Tome and Principe.
 Guinea had a perfect 👌 healthcare index.
-Quality of life in African states varies is highly dependent on these indicators.
+Quality of life in African countires varies and is highly dependent on these indicators.

 ## Objectives
 1. Clean the data